AdrianPardo99/wardriving_for_self/README.md

 # Celery Configuration
-CELERY_BROKER_URL=redis://redis:6379/0      # Same for above config is this for default CELERY_RESULT_BACKEND=redis://redis:6379/0  # Just same
+CELERY_BROKER_URL=redis://redis:6379/0      # Same for above config is this for default CELERY_RESULT_BACKEND=redis://redis:6379/0  # Just same FORCE_SCRIPT_NAME=/wardriving               # If you move something in the nginx.conf change this variable, if not just do nothing
 ```

 With this you only need to execute